GLADY AND AUNT ERNA: ~ABOUT THEM~---document-links---pictures---related pages---site navigation

 There was a long picnic table in Glady's back yard, between the house and the path to the beach.
 It was made festive by the use of the Tablecloth.
 This was a white tablecloth with a flower pattern, and if you came to a Saturday night picnic, Glady embroidered your name onto the Tablecloth.
 It would be on the table when we arrived for the Saturday night picnic, and it was fun to walk around and find the names of people we knew, and of people who had died but who lived on in the Tablecloth.
 I remember that Sarah Gregory, a friend from my home town, came in the 1960s when she was a teenager.
 After dinner she signed the Tablecloth.
 Glady decided that dark green would be a good color for Sarah, and Glady embroidered Sarah's name into the Tablecloth on Sarah's signature as we all sat and talked.
 And now both Glady and Sarah are gone.

-Here are pictures of the Tablecloth, which actually, as it turns out, doesn't have a flower pattern:
+Here are pictures of the Tablecloth, which in fact, as it turns out, doesn't have a flower pattern:

 What was served at Saturday night picnics?
 Swordfish sandwiches on snowflake rolls, with tartar sauce.
 Aunt Erna grilled the swordfish in bacon fat.
 I don't remember the bacon fat myself, but I'm told that's what it was, and it certainly fits Aunt Erna's cooking: delicious, German-type, and completely unconcerned with what we in the 21st century might regard as a healthy diet.